Zephyr308/Autonomous_RCCar7/README.md

 - ARM Mbed Cortex M3 (LPC1786).

 ## Note
-Refer to the 'Software' branch in this repository for the code implementation
+Refer to the 'Software' branch in this repository for the  implementation